scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

   def updateCrustType(ct: CrustType): Pizza =
     p.copy(crustType = ct)
 ```
+In the above code, we define the different methods on pizzas as _extension methods_.
+With `extension (p: Pizza)` we say that we want to make the methods available on instances of `Pizza`.
+The reciever
+in this case is `p`.

 {% endtab %}
 {% endtabs %}

-In the above code, we define the different methods on pizzas as _extension methods_.
-With `extension (p: Pizza)` we say that we want to make the methods available on instances of `Pizza` and refer to the instance we extend as `p` in the following.

-This way, we can obtain the same API as before
+Using our extension methods, we can obtain the same API as before:

 {% tabs module_8 %}
 {% tab 'Scala 2 and 3' for=module_8 %}